-- Place tenderloin on the rolled-out puff pastry and brush edge of puff pastry with egg wash to seal.
-Make sure puff pastry completely covers the tenderloin and is completely sealed.
+- Place the tenderloin on the rolled-out puff pastry.
+Brush the edges of the puff pastry with egg wash to seal.
+Make sure the puff pastry completely covers the tenderloin and is completely sealed.
 Transfer the Wellington to an oiled baking sheet seam side down.

-- Completely cover the outside of the puff pastry with egg wash.
-Use additional sheet of puff pastry to cut out a design to add to the top of the Wellington, if desired.
+- Completely cover the outside of the puff pastry with the egg wash.
+Use an additional sheet of puff pastry to cut out a design to layer over the Wellington, if desired.
 Garnish with flaky salt.

-- Bake at 400 degrees for 45 min or until the desired internal temp is reached.
-I highly recommend using a leave in thermometer to hit the perfect temp.
+- Cook at 400 degrees F for 45 min or until the desired internal temp is reached.
+I highly recommend using a leave-in digital thermometer to hit the perfect temp.
 I pulled mine at 125 degrees internal for Medium Rare.

 - Once done cooking, cover and let the Wellington rest for at least 15 min.
 Slice that beautiful roast open and serve to your impressed guests!